Nabizzle/Sensorized-Breakable-Block-and-DLC/README.md

 #### Creating a Labeled Video
 **This must be done after the second part above.**

-This takes about 50 seconds per video.
+This takes about 1.5x the video length.
+Multiple videos will run concurrently.

 The most satisfying way to review the work of your neural network is to create a labeled video so that you can judge the accuracy of your network for yourself.
 This function is also good for presenting your work!